lpaolini/AccentaG4/README.md

 ![minimal panel signals interface](images/minimal-panel-signals-interface.png "Minimal panel signals interface")

 However, the keypad bus might be tampered with or be subject to interferences potentially harmful to Arduino.
 For this reasons, an opto-isolated design it's a safer choice as it provides full electrical isolation between Arduino and the panel itself.
-Also it doesn't require to share Arduino's and panel's ground at the same potential, which is always a good thing.

 ![enhanced keypad bus interface](images/enhanced-interface.png "Enhanced (opto-isolated) keypad bus and panel signals interface")